Preparing for the Worst

 It is advisable to have syrup of ipecac or activated charcoal in the kit as well in case of any ingestion poisonings.
 However, never give a child these remedies to induce vomiting unless directed to do so by a doctor or poison control specialist!
 Whether or not to induce vomiting depends on the nature of poisons that have been ingested.
 Some poisons can cause more damage coming back up than just staying within the stomach.

-Caregivers can utilize poison control specialists through the (United States) national poison control center hotline, which will automatically connect you to your local poison control center.
-That number is 1-800-222-1222 (within the United States).
-This number, as well as other emergency contact numbers, such as caregivers' work and cellular phone numbers, pediatrician, dentist, and any other important health and medical insurance information should be posted beside the phones or in prominent places in the major living areas.
+Caregivers can utilize poison control specialists, which will automatically connect you to your local poison control center.
+You can find a list of international poison control centers here.
+Your local number, as well as other emergency contact numbers, such as caregivers' work and cellular phone numbers, pediatrician, dentist, and any other important health and medical insurance information should be posted beside the phones or in prominent places in the major living areas.
 Numbers may also be programmed into telephones that support that feature.
 With ready access to emergency numbers, caregivers don't have to worry about finding or remembering an important name and phone number during an emergency.
 Day care providers, baby-sitters and and other family members can also make use of these emergency contacts as needed.